State of the Gulf: Government, NGO provide $400k boost to Hauraki Gulf shellfish stocks

 The Department of Conservation (DoC) and Fisheries New Zealand were partnering with community group Revive our Gulf and The Nature Conservancy, to restore the lost shellfish reefs and beds.

-Revive our Gulf - which involved a group of scientists, mussel farmers, donors and community members - had placed 150 tonnes of live green-lipped mussels at a number of sites near Rotoroa Island and in Mahurangi Harbour to trial the restoration of mussel reefs in the Hauraki Gulf.
+Revive our Gulf - which involved a group of scientists, mussel farmers, donors and community members - had previously placed 150 tonnes of live green-lipped mussels at a number of sites near Rotoroa Island and in Mahurangi Harbour to trial the restoration of mussel reefs in the Hauraki Gulf.

+Revive Our Gulf and The Nature Conservancy were now aiming to initially restore 20 hectares of living shellfish reefs in the Hauraki Gulf, beginning with green-lipped mussels.

+It was a step towards supporting the Hauraki Gulf Forum's recently-announced aspirational goal of restoring 1000 square kilometers of shellfish beds and reefs in the Hauraki Gulf Marine Park.

 Fisheries Minister Stuart Nash said that group had done a "fantastic job", as well as the mussel farmers who donated mussels required for this project.